lrre-foss/lure/README.md

 # RbxHooks
-Easy to use modifications, in the form of hooks, for older Roblox clients
+Easy to use client modifications for old Roblox

 ## Hooks
 These describe the included hooks with RbxHooks, but you can also add your own!
 RbxHooks provides a very easy format to adding your own hooks.